DOOMsGOD/DevPage/README.md

-Devpage for Student Panel of Dbit .
-Recent Addition-Footer Added.
+This is a devpage of the student panel of dbit . recent work-footer added